US loses to Ecuador 2-1 in Under-19 World Cup quarterfinal

 The United States was knocked out of the Under-20 World Cup in the quarterfinals for the third straight tournament, losing to Ecuador 2-1 Saturday at Gdynia, Poland.

-Jhon Espinoza scored the tiebreaking goal in the 43rd minute for Ecuador, which next plays South Korea or Senegal on Tuesday.
+Jhon Espinoza scored the tiebreaking goal in the 43rd minute for Ecuador, which next plays South Korea on Tuesday.
 Italy meets Ukraine in the other semifinal.

 José Cifuentes put Ecuador ahead in the 30th minute and Tim Weah tied the score in the 36th.